ThomasBleijendaal/umbraco-custom-section/docs/tfa.md

 After extending `UmbracoDefaultOwinStartup`, we need to do the same to the `BackOfficeUserManager`, and extend it with some extra interfaces and methods.

-First, create `CustomBackOfficeUserStore` in the `UserManagement` folder of our custom section:
+First, create `CustomBackOfficeUserStore.cs` in the `UserManagement` folder of our custom section:

 ``` Csharp